devleaks/storyrevealerjs/README-yaml.md

         - [Thomas, 66, 68, 76, 72]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+It is not possible to control options, displays of axes, sizes, etc. with this
+method.

-The second method uses the content-type « chart » (respectively « chartist »).
+The second method uses the content-type `chart` (respectively `chartist`).
+Data
-Data need to be presented in the the way the graphing package expects it.
-This
+need to be presented in the the way the graphing package expects it.
+This method
-method allow to display any type of graph that the graphing package can display.
+allow to display any type of graph that the graphing package can display.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 title: 'Mixed Chart'